 Both valleys produce grapes that are sought after by some of Napa’s big names including Caymus, Michael Mondavi and Pahlmeyer.
 This is not a part of Napa where are there many physical wineries – Altamura is Eagle’s Eye’s closest Napa winery neighbor and they are five miles down the road.

-The vineyard is trellised with a U-Lyre system – (if you stand in front of a row and look down the row it looks like a goalie post of a football field).
-Bill uses this system for a variety of reasons: it is open in the center and allows good air flow through the canopy, allows for carrying more fruit without compromising quality, it helps trap heat near the clusters of grapes and is a system that promote beneficial predators.
+The vineyard is trellised with a U-Lyre system; if you stand in front of a row and look down the row it looks like a goalie post of a football field.
+Bill used this system for a variety of reasons: it is open in the center and allows sufficient air flow through the canopy, allows for carrying more grapes without compromising quality, it helps trap heat near the clusters of grapes and is a system that promote beneficial predators.

-In addition to their own vineyard, they source fruit from select premium vineyards exclusively in the Napa area.
+In addition to their own vineyard, they source grapes from select premium vineyards exclusively in Napa Valley.
 While they produce single varietal wines, they also make blended wines, often coming up with some unique blends that you will not find anywhere else.
-Their original labels were based on “eagle eye” paintings by Roxanne – today the labels creatively look like a Tuxedo, are distinctive and certainly stand out among other wine labels.
+Their original labels were based on “eagle eye” paintings by Roxanne; today the labels creatively look like a Tuxedo, are distinctive and certainly stand out among other wine labels.

 Select Wines

 The 2012 Eagle Eye Rosé is a unique wine; it is 75% Cabernet Franc and 25% Petit Verdot.
 During winemaking, the juice is left in contact with the skins for about 24 hours and then is bled off.
 It is fermented to dryness.
-This wine is a darker color in the glass – sweet notes of plum and raspberry on the bouquet – with bright fruit up front on the rounded palate.
+This wine is a darker colored in the glass; on the bouquet there are sweet notes of plum and raspberry with bright fruit up front on the rounded palate.
 The palate is pleasing – “delicious” is an apt word for describing this wine.
-It is not a light rose – it has some structure.
+It is not a light rosé as it offers some present structure.
+We would like to try this wine with a charred Mediterranean octopus, grilled salmon with a cherry glaze, or a savory paella featuring chorizo and seafood.

-The 2009 Eagle Eye Estate Cabernet Franc has an opulent nose – it is ripe fruit along with nice notes of earthiness.
+The 2009 Eagle Eye Estate Cabernet Franc has an opulent nose; it is ripe fruit along with nice notes of earthiness.
 As the wine opens it becomes more elegant – blackberry, sandal wood, dried rose petal.
 This wine has good depth of flavor.
+This wine will shine alongside dishes that complement its vibrant acidity.
+It should pair beautifully with herb-crusted roasted chicken, duck confit, or grilled lamb chops seasoned with rosemary.
+For vegetarian options, try roasted root vegetables or dishes featuring bell peppers and portobello mushrooms to mirror the wine’s savory profile.

 —